Jes Høgh

-Biography
+Career

 Born in Aalborg, Høgh began his career in Aalborg Chang.
 In 1987, he moved to crosstown club AaB in the top-flight Danish 1st Division.
 At AaB he formed an attacking midfield duo with Peter Rasmussen, and especially the 1990 season was a breakthrough as Høgh scored 7 goals in 26 games.
-He suffered a knee injury in late 1990, but Høgh managed to make his debut for the Danish national team when he took part in the April 1991 friendly match 1–1 draw with Bulgaria.
+He suffered a knee injury in late 1990, but Høgh managed to make his debut for the Denmark national team when he took part in the April 1991 friendly match 1–1 draw with Bulgaria.

 As his contract with AaB ran out in January 1992, he had signed a new deal with league rivals Silkeborg in November 1990.
 However, a clause in his Silkeborg contract allowed him to change clubs within his first six months at the club, and Høgh never got to even train with his new teammates, as he transferred to Danish champions Brøndby for 500,000 DKK in October 1991.

 The returning champion

 At Brøndby, Høgh was re-schooled from his midfielder role to a central defender, who from time to time took part in the attacking moves.
-He was one of several new players from Jutland clubs who arrived at Brøndby that year, including Marc Rieper who Høgh would later spend the majority of his Danish national team matches partnering in the Danish central defense.
+He was one of several new players from Jutland clubs who arrived at Brøndby that year, including Marc Rieper who Høgh would later spend the majority of his Denmark national team matches partnering in the Danish central defense.
 Despite personal success, with Høgh being named 1993 Brøndby Player of the Year, the club only won a single Danish Cup trophy in his time at the club.
 In his last year at Brøndby, Høgh suffered minor injuries and he lost his place in the starting line-up for both club and country.

 In November 1994 he moved back to AaB on a three-year semi-professional contract.
 He played the second half of the 1994–95 season, as AaB won the Danish championship.
-He also played full-time in all three matches, as the Danish national team won the 1995 King Fahd Cup.
+He also played full-time in all three matches, as the Denmark national team won the 1995 King Fahd Cup.
 Following the title wins, Høgh moved abroad to play for Fenerbahçe in Turkey, for 11 million DKK in June 1995.